hzget/hzget.github.io/notes/rust/lifetime_traitobject.md

 Lifetime for Trait Object
 ===

+> If your trait objects ***DO NOT contain references***, you generally don't need to worry about specifying lifetimes explicitly.

+> If your trait objects ***DO contain references***, you'll need to ensure that the lifetimes are correctly specified, using the appropriate lifetime annotations in the function signature.

 ***Lifetime elision rules*** in Rust are designed to handle simple cases where lifetimes can be ***unambiguously*** inferred.
 However, returning a `Box<dyn Trait>` is a more complex scenario that